 Improving your Customer Experience is not always linked to AI and huge investments.
 It is already a step forward when you start communicating about Customer Experience within your company and celebrate the quick wins that you achieve in this domain.

-For example, when you visit The House of Marketing’s website for the first time, you will see a standard homepage.
-Once you have downloaded some content from the website, the content on the homepage will change according to your interests.
+For example, when you visit a website for the first time, you will see a standard homepage.
+Once you have consulted or downloaded content, the content on the homepage changes according to your interests.
 This example shows that content can differ depending on the user without using AI.
-It is a functionality in Hubspot, the Content Management System (CMS) we are using.
+It is a functionality in HubSpot, the Content Management System (CMS) we are using.

 Companies need to start improving their Customer Experience before they can go one step further into the personalization of those experiences.